|Sep 2016||Sep 2017||Dec 2017||Mar 2018||Jun 2018||Sep 2018|

 The income data presented in the tables are calculated by aggregating the consolidated information for registered banks.

-The number of registered banks has varied over time.
-The table shows the number at the end of each quarter.
 For a history of banks registered in New Zealand see the list of past and present banks.

 As the data are quarterly income and expense flows they will tend to be more volatile than balance sheet data.
 Movements in interest rates, exchange rates, and the number of days in a quarter will all have an influence on the flows along with one-off income or expense items that occur in a single quarter.